ctn-waterloo/website/ctn_waterloo/content/blog/cogsci-2013.md

 [Peter Blouw](/people/peter-blouw.html)
 presented a poster describing
-a simple way to encode the order of words that can be readily implemented in a neural model like Spaun.
+a simple way to encode large vocabularies in order to extract semantic meaning of words that can be readily implemented in a neural model like Spaun.
 [[Paper](http://mindmodeling.org/cogsci2013/papers/0353/paper0353.pdf),